lightbender255/Minecraft_Controllable_16.5/README.md

 You will then need to run gradlew setupDecompWorkspace again as Controllable uses an access transformer.
 Once completed, you can start implementing controller support to your mod.
 The available events you can use are:

 * **ControllerEvent.Move** - This event is fired when the player is moved when using a controller.
 This can be cancelled.
 An example can be found in MrCrayfish's Vehicle Mod
-* **ControllerEvent.Turn** - This event is fired when the player turns it's view with a controller.
+* **ControllerEvent.Turn** - This event is fired when the player turns their view with a controller.
 This can be cancelled.
 * **ControllerEvent.ButtonInput** - This event is fired when a button is either pressed down initially and when it's released.
 This event can be cancelled and is useful for overriding default behavior.
 An example can be found in MrCrayfish's Vehicle Mod
 * **AvailableActionsEvent** - This event allows you to control the button actions that are rendered to the screen.
 This allows you to remove or add your own actions.
 This event can not be cancelled.
 An example can be found in MrCrayfish's Vehicle Mod
 * **RenderAvailableActionsEvent** - This event is fired every time the available actions are rendered.
 This event can be cancelled.
 * **RenderPlayerPreviewEvent** - The event is fired every time the player preview in the top left corner is rendered.
-In case this is drawing over your GUI elements, this event can be cancelled, which stops it from renderering.
+In case this is drawing over your GUI elements, this event can be cancelled, which stops it from rendering.
 An example can be found in MrCrayfish's Vehicle Mod

 It's best practice that when you override any of the default controls that they should be based on a certain condition.
 For instance, in MrCrayfish's Vehicle Mod, controls are only overridden when riding a vehicle.
 It does not affect normal gameplay in any way.